satyamvatstyagi/Kubernetes/nagp/common/README.md

 ## Postgres

-The Postgres configuration includes the following resources:
+The Postgres configuration includes the following resources(in the `development` namespace):

 - ConfigMap: `postgres-config`
 - Secret: `postgres-secrets`